JefeLitman/VideoDataGenerator/README.md

 the notation of channels in the last dimension.
 NFHWC (N - Batch, F - Frames, H - Height, W - Widht and C - Channels).

-**Actual version: v1.8**
+**Actual version: v1.9**

 - Features:
+    - Deleted the option to work with video files (*avi, *.mp4, etc).
+The reason is given by the performance, when we use files or a mix of files and folders we need to add an extra work that slow substantial the process of training.
-    - Work with the API of tensorflow `keras.model.fit_generator`.
+    - Work with the API of tensorflow `keras.model.fit_generator` and actually the API apply parallelism in the generator so It's not necessary parallelize `VideoDataGenerator`.
+    - Fixed a bug with the folder dev, when creating the object this folder is ignored.
+    - Fixed a bug in sequentia, random and custom frame crop by a infinite loop when the option of `conserve_original` is True.
+    - Added a file `main.py` that is a tutorial of how to use custom functions.
+    - Option to establish `video_frames` in `None` and all the videos will have the same length given by the video with the minimum frames in train, test or dev.

 - Future features:
     - Add `video_transformation`.
-    - Do all the heavy task in parallel with threads and multiprocessors.
     - Do the `video_transformation` in parallel
     with threads and multiprocessors.
-    - Option to establish `video_frames` in `None` and all the videos will have the same length given by the video with the minimum frames.

 # Documentation